Where do servals live?

 Tags: Serval, Benin, Botswana, Burkina Faso, Cameroon, DRC, Ethiopia, Kenya, Mozambique, Namibia, Niger, Rwanda, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, Kazungula, Kilimanjaro, Limpopo, Regional Parc W, Samburu, East Africa, Southern Africa

 View Africa | Habitat

 Servals are medium-sized wild cats with tawny, black-spotted coats and long necks and long legs that allow them to see over savanna grasses.
 They also have large ears and an acute sense of hearing.

 Servals eat a great variety of prey, including rodents, birds, reptiles, frogs, and insects.
 They catch much of their prey by leaping high into the air and pouncing.
 They have also been seen using their long forelimbs to reach into burrows or to hook fish out of the water.
 They are quite successful hunters and seldom eat carrion.

 Servals come together in pairs only for a few days when the female is in heat.

 They are single mothers.

-Serval kittens, born in litters of two to four, are difficult to observe, as the mother hides them well and frequently changes the hiding place.
+Kittens, born in litters of two to four, are difficult to observe, as the mother hides them well and frequently changes the hiding place.
 Because the female raises the litter alone, she has to hunt frequently to feed them.
 When the young are large enough to hunt, the mother drives the males out.
-Young females remain somewhat longer, but when they become sexually mature, they too leave to establish their own territories.
+Young females remain somewhat longer, but when they become sexually mature, they too leave to establish their territories.